You are $75 away from free shipping

 Sorry, you must log in to save an item.

-The 60s-inspired cat eye has been a sultry staple for decades—but this retro beauty trend is anything but dated.
+The ‘60s-inspired cat eye has been a sultry staple for decades—but this retro beauty trend is anything but dated.
 In fact, you’re sure to see it gracing the eyes of every influencer on your social media feed.
-Meticulously winged tips are one of the tougher skills to master, but with these tricks and a little practice (and some makeup remover), you’ll go from bland to glam in no time.
+Meticulously winged tips are one of the tougher makeup skills to master, but with these tricks, including using the right eyeliner, a little practice, and possibly some makeup remover, you’ll go from bland to glam in no time.
 Click through to learn exactly how to do cat eye makeup!